 Medical Prerequisites: Candidates must meet the medical and physical standards established by the Port Authority Office of Medical Services.

 Application/Fingerprint Fees: A $65 non-refundable/non-transferable application fee is required.
 In addition, candidates who are selected from the 2013 Eligible Pool for further consideration will be charged a non-refundable/non-transferable $35 fingerprint fee at the time of selection.
 The application and/or fingerprint fee will be waived for qualified candidates who meet the specified criteria for a payment waiver.

-The selection process begins on May 10, 2013 with an open enrollment period, which closes on midnight June 17, 2013, during which candidates apply to take the Port Authority of New York and New Jersey Police Officer test.
-Testing will take place from May 11, 2013 to June 23, 2013 at computer-based test administration centers located throughout New York and New Jersey and select cities across the United States (i.e., Atlanta, Chicago, Detroit, Houston, Los Angeles, Seattle, and Washington, D.C.).
-Candidates who pass the test are placed on an Eligible Pool.
+Candidates who passed the 2013 Port authority Police Officer test are placed in an Eligible Pool.
 The 2013 Eligible Pool, established through the current test, will be used to meet the future needs of the Port Authority.
 Each time a class is needed, the Port Authority will randomly draw a number of applicants from the Eligible Pool for invitation to the remaining stages of the selection process.
 The full selection process is outlined below.

 The Port Authority Police Officer Evaluation process includes a computer administered test, a medical examination, a background investigation, laboratory tests, a psychological evaluation (including a written test and interviews), and other components as deemed necessary.